khanmjk/altsoftwareplanning/README.md

 * Click the **"AI Assistant"** button, which is always visible in the top bar.
 * Check the **"Enable AI Assistant Mode"** box.
-* Select your desired AI provider (e.g., "google-gemini").
+* Select your desired AI provider (currently limited to "google-gemini" for the MVP).
+* **Use a FREE API Key:** You must obtain a free-tier API key from **[Google AI Studio](https://aistudio.google.com/app/apikey)**.
-* Paste your personal **API key** into the text field.
-This key is saved *only* in your browser's local storage and is never sent to any server.
+* Paste your API key into the text field.
+* **Disclaimer:** This is a client-side application.
+Your API key is stored exclusively in your browser's local storage and is never sent to any server other than the selected LLM provider.
+Using this app comes with risks.
+The author is not liable for any issues that arise from using your own private (non-free-tier) API key.
 * Click **"Save Settings"**.

 ### Loading a Saved System